1986–87 South Pacific cyclone season: Severe Tropical Cyclone Yali

 A shallow tropical depression developed within a monsoon trough of low pressure on March 5, about 485 km to the southeast of Honiara, on the Solomon Island of Guadalcanal.
 Over the next 3 days the system remained as a shallow depression as it moved southwards, before it rapidly developed into a tropical cyclone underneath an upper-level ridge of high pressure.
 During March 8, the JTWC classified the system as Tropical Cyclone 22P and initiated advisories on the system, while it was named Yali by the FMS after it had developed into a Category 1 tropical cyclone on the Australian scale.
 During the next day Yali continued to intensify before as the ridge of high pressure moved northwards, before the system peaked with 1 and 10-minute sustained windspeeds of 65 kn.
 This made it equivalent to a category 3 severe tropical cyclone on the Australian scale and a category 1 hurricane on the SSHWS.
-During the next day, Yali rapidly weakened and dissipated over water during March 11.
+Yali rapidly weakened and dissipated over water during March 11.
 Despite being within the vicinity of both Vanuatu and New Caledonia, the system did not pass close enough to affect or cause any damage to any inhabited islands.